sleekweasel/CgiAdbRemote/README.md

-Each active device provides a link to a display of its screen which supports mouse clicks and mouse drags, hard buttons representing POWER, HOME, BACK, and MENU, a text entry box for sending key events to the device, and the ability to rotate the device by 90 degrees.
+Each active device provides a link to a display of its screen which supports mouse clicks and mouse drags, hard buttons representing POWER, HOME, BACK, and MENU, a text entry box for sending key events to the device, and the ability to rotate the display by 90 degrees.
 The screen updates automatically about half a second after the last operation.

 Adb must be available to this script; the user running it must have permissions